y-arjun-y/arjunyadav/pages-md/projects.md

 ### <span id="note">Note</span>

 I define a project as anything I am actively building, creating or participating in.
-I don't count my content, schoolwork and talks with people as projects.
+I don't count my content and schoolwork as projects.
 One-off tasks (such as updating documentation or fixing a small glitch for a previous project) also don't count.

-Any gaps between logs do not mean that I worked on the project in between, any work done for the project will be logged (unless any special circumstance occurs).
+Any gaps between logs does not mean that I worked on the project in between, any work done for the project will be logged (unless any special circumstance occurs).

 I put links to jargon, tools I use, or anything I think would be cool to read more about!
 But please note that, unless explicitly stated, I was never paid to mention the link.